Skip to content

 Trini

 Hello!
-I’m Trini (she/her), a second year MFA student at Emily Carr.
-I’m from Buenos Aires, Argentina where I studied Visual Artswith a focus in painting.
+I’m Trini (she/her), an MFA graduate from Emily Carr.
+I’m from Buenos Aires, Argentina where I studied Visual Arts with a focus in painting.
 I’m bilingual, Spanish being my first language, so please feel free to chat with me in Spanish if you’d like!

 I am mostly a painter, but recently I’ve been working with video-installation as well.
 I spend a lot of time recording, screenshotting, collecting and archiving live security camera footage from strangers, and I get to write about that!